discordjs/guide/guide/popular-topics/permissions.md

 These are ChannelCreationOverwrites and differ from PermissionOverwriteOptions in syntax, take care to not mix them up!

-<p class = "tip">The masterbranch changes the funcitonality of `GuildChannel#overwritePermissions` to be able to set multiple overwrites and introduces `GuildChannel#updateOverwrite` with the prior functionality (updating overwrites for one target specifically whilst keeping all others intact)</p>
+<p class = "tip">The masterbranch changes the functionality of `GuildChannel#overwritePermissions` to be able to set multiple overwrites and introduces `GuildChannel#updateOverwrite` with the prior functionality (updating overwrites for one target specifically whilst keeping all others intact)</p>

 ### Removing overwrites